qsor/budget-manager/README.md

 ### Prerequisites

 Ensure you have the following installed:
-- Node.js 18+
+- Node.js 18 or higher
-- npm or yarn
+- npm or yarn package manager

 ### Step-by-Step ( Year after year XD )  Setup